SwaroopGiri/AWS-SAP-C02-Notes/README.md

 AWS CodePipeline is a continuous delivery service that enables you to model, visualize, and automate the steps required to release your software

 AWS CodeStar is a service that leverages other services like the ones above and has tools which helps us create templates to utilize above servies so you don't have to do things manually

+CodeArtifact is only for store, publish and share artifacts.
+It does not allow the user to configure custom actions or scripts to perform unit tests on artifacts.
+It is recommended to use AWS CodeBuild for this scenario

 ## Cost Optimization